kbventures/next-i18next-blog-final/backup.md

 Having some basic React, Javascript, HTML & CSS skills is a requirement for this tutorial.

-You'll also need to have \[Node.js, and NPM\]([https://nodejs.org/en/download](https://nodejs.org/en/download)) installed in order to complete this tutorial.
+You'll also need to have \[Node.js, and NPM\]([https://nodejs.org/en/download](https://nodejs.org/en/download)) installed to complete this tutorial.

 \[Next.js\]([https://nextjs.org/](https://nextjs.org/)) is a popular open-source framework for building web applications with React.

-If you've ever had the pleasure of building applications only using vanilla React web applications you'll come to appreciate how Next.js makes it easy to build server-side rendered or static-site-generation, automatic code splitting, zero-configuration web applications with a rich echo system, developer experience, and community support.
+If you've ever had the pleasure of building applications only using vanilla React web applications you'll come to appreciate how Next.js makes it easy to build server-side rendered or static-site-generation, automatic code splitting, zero-configuration web applications with a rich echo system, and developer experience.

 \[Typescript\]([https://www.typescriptlang.org/](https://www.typescriptlang.org/)) is a language superset of Javascript.
 It enforces type safety which makes your applications robust, and scalable.
 It provides a powerful intelligence tool for finding and solving type safety errors pre-build.